bastinald/laravel-livewire-routes/readme.md

 ## Usage

+### The Route Method

-Declare a `route` method in your full page Livewire components:
+Declare a `route` method in your full page Livewire components to route to them:

 ```php
 namespace App\Http\Livewire\Auth;